monrdeme/aws-multi-tier-app/README.md

 ### Part 6: ECS Cluster & Application Services (Frontend & Backend)

-**Purpose**: To provision the Amazon ECS cluster, its underlying EC2 instances (via Auto Scaling Groups and Launch Templates), and deploy the Frontend (public-facing) and Backend (internal-facing) Flask applications using Application Load Balancers for traffic routing and health checks.
+**Purpose**: To provision the ECS cluster, its underlying EC2 instances (via Auto Scaling Groups and Launch Templates), and deploy the Frontend (public-facing) and Backend (internal-facing) Flask applications using Application Load Balancers for traffic routing and health checks.

 **Frontend Application**: